betsythefc/custard/plans.md

 Future
 ------

+ - Create a way to download reviews as a CSV file (http://code.stephenmorley.org/php/creating-downloadable-csv-files/)
  - Create a login page (http://www.sourcecodester.com/tutorials/php/4341/how-create-login-page-phpmysql.html).
  - Add a comments section to the review for AFTER the review has been submitted.
  - Create "reports" page that can generate reports for download that include graphs, and "actionable" reviews (":|" & ":(").